UW-Macrostrat/macrostrat/map-staging/README.md

 The scripts in the [`macrostrat.map_staging`](macrostrat/map_staging) package address the first of these two steps.
-Each script outputs a CSV file that can be fed into `macrostrat maps ingest-from-csv`, which addresses the second of these two steps.
+Each script outputs a CSV file that can be fed into `macrostrat maps pipeline ingest-csv`, which addresses the second of these two steps.

 ## Examples

-Each example below describes how to scrape a data source and produce a CSV file for the `macrostrat maps ingest-file` command.
+Each example below describes how to scrape a data source and produce a CSV file for the `macrostrat maps pipeline ingest-csv` command.

 ### CriticalMAAS 9 Month Hackathon